CLSherrod/clsherrod.github.io/_pages/now.md

 - I updated my team workflow article for 2024 [Boost Your Content Production Game: Essential Apps and Tools for 2024!](/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing and livestream service StreamYard.
 - Wrote [How Smart Notes Transformed My Productivity and Well-being](/smart-notes/) on how I write my learning notes.

-## Currently Reading
+## Reading
 - [Nobody Wants To Read Your Sh*t: Why That Is And What You Can Do About It](https://amzn.to/4fK9Tgy) - great so far
 - [What This Comedian Said Will Shock You by Bill Maher](https://amzn.to/3KX2v35).
-So are I really like it.
+So far I really like it.
-- I’m reading [You Can’t Screw This Up: Why Eating Takeout, Enjoying Dessert, and Taking the Stress out of Dieting Leads to Weight Loss That Lasts by Adam Bornstein](https://amzn.to/3uTa7PT).
+- [You Can’t Screw This Up: Why Eating Takeout, Enjoying Dessert, and Taking the Stress out of Dieting Leads to Weight Loss That Lasts by Adam Bornstein](https://amzn.to/3uTa7PT).
 I don’t read diet books but this one is actually really practical.
 Enjoying it so far.

-My past books I’ve read listed on [my GoodReads profile](https://www.goodreads.com/christophersherrod).
+I [review](/categories/#reviews) some books and all my past books I’ve read are listed on [my GoodReads profile](https://www.goodreads.com/christophersherrod).

-## Music
+## Listening
 I'm listening to:
 - Looking forward to listening to the new [Tycho album - Infinite Health](https://tychomusic.com)
 - New [Pearl Jam](https://pearljam.com) album [Dark Matter](https://pearljam.com/news/dark-matter-out-now) is great.